VeronikaRuliskova/help/docs/http-simple-transactional.md

 - [POST - application/x-www-form-urlencoded](http-simple-transactional-post-form.md#post-method---applicationx-www-form-urlencoded)
 - [POST - application/json](http-simple-transactional-post-json.md#post-method---applicationjson)

+> It is **strictly prohibited** to exploit [transactional SMS](difference-promotional-transactional-sms.md#transactional-sms) for promotional/marketing uses.
+It must be used for notification purposes only - as an SMS notification.

 ### Parameters table

 | PARAMETER NAME | VALUE | MANDATORY | DEFAULT VALUE |